PrajitR/nodesites/Exercise/README.md

 # An exercise app

 My first Backbone.js website.
-It lets you log your exercises and presents graphs, all as a single page app.
-Code sucks - it's my first Backbone app.
+Code sucks - my first backbone app.
+A lot of the code is from the BackboneTutorial video.